disrpt/sharedtask2025/data/eng.pdtb.pdtb/README.md

 With respect to the PDTB, the DISRPT task only requires identifying segments corresponding to the explicit connectives in the text.

-  * Labelling a token with "Seg=B-Conn" indicates that it is at the beginning of an explicit connective.
+  * Labelling a token with "Conn=B-conn" indicates that it is at the beginning of an explicit connective.
-  * Labelling a token with "Seg=I-Conn" indicates that it is a continuation of the start of the connective to its left;
+  * Labelling a token with "Conn=I-conn" indicates that it is a continuation of the start of the connective to its left;
-  * Labelling a token with "_" indicates that is is outside the segment to its left.
+  * Labelling a token with "Conn=O" indicates that is is outside the segment to its left.

 The following illustrate DISRPT labelling of a sentence (abbreviated to B/I) with several distinct connectives (including a modified connective 'especially if') and of a sentence with a discontinuous connective ('not only ... but also').